Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-40100 is a vulnerability discovered in the Linux kernel's BTRFS filesystem component, specifically related to the free space tree functionality.
-The vulnerability was disclosed on October 30, 2025, affecting systems using the BTRFS filesystem (NVD, Red Hat Portal).
+CVE-2025-40100 is a vulnerability discovered in the Linux kernel's BTRFS filesystem component, specifically in the free space tree creation functionality.
+The vulnerability was disclosed on October 30, 2025, affecting the BTRFS filesystem implementation (NVD).

 The vulnerability occurs in the populatefreespacetree() function when building a free space tree without using the block group tree feature.
-The system incorrectly assumes the presence of block group items (either extent items or items with BTRFSBLOCKGROUPITEMKEY type) during extent tree searches with btrfssearchslotfor_read().
-This assumption fails when new block groups are created in the current transaction but haven't yet had their items added to the extent tree.
-The issue manifests as an assertion failure in fs/btrfs/free-space-tree.c:1115 (NVD).
+The system incorrectly assumes the presence of block group items (either extent items or block group items with key type BTRFSBLOCKGROUPITEMKEY) during extent tree searches with btrfssearchslotfor_read().
+This assumption fails when a new block group is created in the current transaction but hasn't yet had its block group item added to the extent tree.
+The issue manifests as a kernel assertion failure at fs/btrfs/free-space-tree.c:1115 (Red Hat).

 Source: This report was generated using AI